-By using the Windows Azure SDK and Remote Desktop Services, you can access Windows Azure roles and virtual machines that are hosted by Windows Azure.
-In Visual Studio, you can configure Remote Desktop Services from a Windows Azure project.
-To enable Remote Desktop Services, you must create a working project that contains one or more roles and then publish it to Windows Azure.
+By using the Azure SDK and Remote Desktop Services, you can access Azure roles and virtual machines that are hosted by Azure.
+In Visual Studio, you can configure Remote Desktop Services from an Azure project.
+To enable Remote Desktop Services, you must create a working project that contains one or more roles and then publish it to Azure.

 In Solution Explorer, open the shortcut menu for your project, and then choose Publish.

 At the bottom of Settings page of the wizard, select the Enable Remote Desktop for all roles check box.

 Click the Settings link.

 At the bottom of the Remote Desktop Configuration dialog box, choose the More Options button.
 This allows you to set up a certificate so that you can encrypt credentials information.